What is DGT?

 For a given device and deployment time, the interfacial concentration can be related directly to the effective concentration of labile metal, CE.
 CE represents as a concentration the supply of metal from both solution and solid phase.

 Concentrations of metals in plants are very well correlated with CE, measured by DGT.
-DGT mimics the main mechanism of plant uptake by lowering the concentration locally and inducing diffusive supply and release from the solid phase.
+DGT mimics an important mechanism of plant uptake by lowering the concentration locally and inducing diffusive supply and release from the solid phase.

 DGT can be used in soils to obtain high resolution images of solute concentrations adjacent to plant roots.